Code-Institute-Submissions/shalinshah54-lab-sportstyling_MayResub/README.md

 11. Highlight your chosen site from '**Available Sites**', move it into '**Chosen Sites**', and click '**Save**'.

 [Back to the top](#deployment-steps)

+## Credits
+- I would like to thank CI mini project Tim Nelson the Tutor which excellently explained the project which made things very clear.
+- I would like to thank Alexander Grid a CODE INSTITUTE student for inspiring me work on this project.

+## Media
+- All the images are from [unsplash](https://unsplash.com/)
+- All the images for products [dick's sporting good](www.dickssportinggoods.com)

+## Acknowledgements
+- I would like to thank my mentor Sandeep Agarval for his guidance and advice on this project before submission.
+- Thanks to everyone on Slack Community for always being on-hand with requests and support.
+- Thanks to everyone on CI tutor support team for always providing with the support and guidance.
+- I would like to thank Alexander Grid from Code institute for inspiring me and giving me ideas for this site.
+- Thanks to everyone from Student Care team (CI) for keeping me update with all changes such as tutor support availibility holiday period and most importantly checking regularly on my progress and always ready to support on my study.